-- a.
+a.
 Some services covered by Nevada Medicaid require prior authorization for payment.
-When the provider learns that a patient has been approved for Medicaid, authorization, as appropriate, must be requested for services provided and/or being provided. - For Medicaid recipients who have been discharged, but are approved retroactively the provider has 90 days from the date of the eligibility decision to submit a request for authorization, with the complete medical record, to the QIO-like vendor.
-For recipients still in the hospital when the date of decision is determined, the facility is responsible for initiating the admission and concurrent process within five working days. - b.
+When the provider learns that a patient has been approved for Medicaid, authorization, as appropriate, must be requested for services provided and/or being provided.

+For Medicaid recipients who have been discharged, but are approved retroactively the provider has 90 days from the date of the eligibility decision to submit a request for authorization, with the complete medical record, to the QIO-like vendor.
+For recipients still in the hospital when the date of decision is determined, the facility is responsible for initiating the admission and concurrent process within five working days.

+b.
 For Medicare and Medicaid dual eligible's there is no requirement to obtain Medicaid PA for Medicare covered services.
 If services are non-covered for Medicare, the provider must follow Medicaid's prior authorization guidelines.
 PA are not necessary for recipients who are eligible for QMB only since Medicaid pays only the co-pay and deductible.
-If Medicare benefits are exhausted (i.e. inpatient) a PA from Medicaid's QIO-like vendor must be obtained within 30 days of the receipt of the Medicare Explanation of Benefits (EOB). - c.
+If Medicare benefits are exhausted (i.e. inpatient) a PA from Medicaid's QIO-like vendor must be obtained within 30 days of the receipt of the Medicare Explanation of Benefits (EOB).

+December 15, 2010 MEDICAID PROGRAM Section 103 Page 2 -- ------------------- ------------------ --------------------

+MTL 01/11 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 103 MEDICAID SERVICES MANUAL Subject: PROVIDER RULES AND REQUIREMENTS

+- c.
 Medicaid Eligibility may be determined for up to three months prior to an application for assistance.
 Services provided during a period of retroactive eligibility are evaluated on a case-by-case basis.
 Provider can verify eligibility through the EVS.
 Covered services that meet the definition of "emergency services" reimbursed.
-A retrospective review for services which require prior authorization by Medicaid QIO-like vendor will determine authorization for payment based on clinical information that supports medical necessity and/or appropriateness of the settings.
+A retrospective review for services which require prior authorization by Medicaid's QIO-like vendor will determine authorization for payment based on clinical information that supports medical necessity and/or appropriateness of the settings. - d.

-MTL 48/10 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 103 MEDICAID SERVICES MANUAL Subject: PROVIDER RULES AND REQUIREMENTS d.
 If PA is required, it is the responsibility of the provider to request before providing services.
-Waiting until the claim is due before security an approved PA will not override the stale date.
+Waiting until the claim is due before securing an approved PA will not override the stale date.
 The PA number is required on the claim.
-See the appropriate services manual chapter for program specific retro-authorization policy.
+See the appropriate MSM chapter for program specific retro-authorization policy. - e.
+Once an approved PA request has been received, providers are required to notify the recipient in a timely manner of the approved service units and service period dates. - f.
+Each authorization is for an independent period of time as indicated by the start and end date of the service period.
+If a provider believes it is medically necessary for services to be rendered beyond the scope (units, time period, or both) of the current authorization, the provider is responsible for the submission of a new PA request.
+It is recommended that the new request be submitted fifteen (15) days prior to the end date of the existing service period, so the newly authorized service may start immediately following the expiration of the existing authorization.